Architect + Claude MCP = Magic (Part 2)

 3. /rogue-active-deployment

-Quick aside on this skill…it doesn’t have anything to do with Rogue Architect, but its a game changer for prepping for Red Team operations.
+Quick aside on this skill…it doesn’t have anything to do with Rogue Architect, but its a game changer for prepping and automating Red Team operations.

 Here's the headline: automated red team TTP development is here.